 Trudi Lynn Smith (Canada) is an artist, media anthropologist and curator who focuses on practices of photography with an interest in the invisible and under-represented.

-Trained as an anthropologist and artist, (Interdisciplinary PhD, Anthropology and Visual Art, University of Victoria, Canada), over the past 15 years she has theorized photography as event through academic research and writing, art installations, and performance.
+Trained as an anthropologist and artist, (Interdisciplinary PhD, Anthropology and Visual Art), over the past 15 years she has theorized photography as event through academic research and writing, art installations, and performance.

-Her visual research into contested territories of parks and protected areas in North America explores the affective force of photography by following fleeting moments and shifting visualities to account for the fundamental impermanence of life.
-Recent publications include “The Anthropology of Historical Photography in a Protected Area: Life and Death in Waterton Lakes National Park, Alberta” in Anthropologica (2013); and recent presentations of her work in Canada and internationally include finding aid (Southern Alberta Art Gallery); Portable Camera Obscura at site-specific locations across North America.
+Her visual research explores the affective force of photography by following fleeting moments and shifting visualities to account for the fundamental impermanence of life.
+Smith has published in ctheory, Imaginations, Cultural Anthropology, Anthropologica, Public, and Visual Anthropology.
+Recent presentations of her work include Breath Camera (site specific); Residue: Proximal Interactions (with Kate Hennessy at 500x); finding aid (Southern Alberta Art Gallery); Portable Camera Obscura (site-specific locations in North America).

 Sharon Mansur loves dancing.
 And creating experiences where active viewing and imagination are welcome.
 Working and playing with others.
 Experimenting.
 And finding ways to support and build the creative ecology within a community.